Best Roth IRA accounts of 2025

 Charles Schwab

-Charles Schwab does it all: great education and training for newer investors, high-caliber tools for active traders, responsive customer service and no trading commissions on stocks and ETFs.
+Charles Schwab does it all: great education and training for beginner investors, high-caliber tools for active traders, responsive customer service and no trading commissions on most stocks and ETFs.
 Schwab shines all around, and it remains an excellent choice for a Roth IRA.

-Schwab charges nothing for stock and ETF trades, while options trades cost $0.65 per contract.
+Schwab charges nothing for the vast majority of stock and ETF trades, while options trades cost 65 cents per contract.
 And mutual fund investors can find something to love in the broker’s offering of more than 4,000 no-load, no-transaction-fee funds.
-With no account minimum, it’s even easier to get started.
+With no account minimum, it’s easy to get started.

-In addition to a fully featured trading platform called Schwab Trading Powered by Ameritrade (thinkorswim), the broker offers mobile trading as well as a more basic platform.
+Schwab Trading Powered by Ameritrade is the overarching name for the broker’s suite of trading offerings, and includes access to the thinkorswim platform on desktop, web and mobile.
 More advanced investors should find the array of research — from CFRA, Morningstar, Market Edge and more — helpful, too.

 Read Bankrate’s Charles Schwab review.